Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 when the results are ready.
 This wouldn't normally be a problem, except the code doesn't let us provide some sort of `void *` pointer to user-provided data.
-That means the only way our callbacks will be able to pass information to the caller is by itself using global variables.
+That means the only way our callbacks will be able to pass information to the caller is by itself using static variables.

 Finally, we get a couple functions for inspecting the output.